New Researchers in Maritime History Conference

 It is held in the spring of each year, and the location moves around Britain, as the conference is hosted by a variety of universities and museums and is sponsored by the Society for Nautical Research.

 New Researchers Conference 2021 ONLINE EVENT, 12-13 March

 The BCMH, invites you to join us for the twenty-sixth conference for new researchers.
 The event will be held virtually for the first time via Zoom and is now fully booked.

 About this Event

-The Conference gives new researchers a unique opportunity to present their work in a constructive and supportive environment and build relations with other maritime historians.
+Supported by the Society for Nautical Research, the Conference gives new researchers a unique opportunity to present their work in a constructive and supportive environment and build relations with other maritime historians.
 This year it is wholly on-line and free to everyone with an interest in this subject.

 Friday 12th March

 15:00 Welcome introduction, Dr Cathryn Pearce, Chairman, British Commission for Maritime History